vfarcic/devops24/manuscript/08-jenkins-cd.md

 cd ../go-demo-5
 ```

 Please open *helm/go-demo-5/Chart.yaml* in your favourite editor and increment the `version`.
 If, for example, the current version is `0.0.1`, change it to `0.0.1`, if it's `0.0.2`, change it to `0.0.3`, and so on.
 You get the point.
-Just increase it.
+Just increase the version.

 Next, we'll push the change to the *master* branch.